 Now, bikes do cost money.
 Expect to spend a few hundred bucks minimum at your bike shop.
 You don’t have to spend thousands, but you’ll have more fun on a decent bike than a heavy, crappy one from a department store.

-Now, once you buy a bike, there are a few other things you should consider.
+After initially purchasing a bike, there are a few other things you should consider.

-Helmet – In my opinion, it is imperative to own and wear a helmet when cycling.
+#1) Helmet – In my opinion, it is imperative to own and wear a helmet when cycling.
 I don’t think it should be a law that everyone has to, but I think everyone should of his own volition anyway.

 What kind of helmet should you buy?
 Giro, Bell, and Specialized all make good helmets.
 Try a few on and get a bike shop’s help with how it should fit.

-U-Lock – One of the most awesome things about riding bikes to get places is that you don’t have to park a car.
+#2) U-Lock – One of the most awesome things about riding bikes to get places is that you don’t have to park a car.
 You can just ride right up to the place, lock your bike, and go inside.
 You will need a lock if you’d like your bike to be there when you come out, though.
 Read up on locking strategy here.

-Clippy Shoes – If you’re going to ride often, eventually it’s wise to switch to clipless pedals and shoes.
+#4) Clippy Shoes – If you’re going to ride often, eventually it’s wise to switch to clipless pedals and shoes.
 If you’re worried that they’ll make you fall over, rest assured.
 You will definitely fall over in them at least once.
 It’s called a zero mile per hour fall, and it’s a rite of passage.
 It’s also completely worth it.

-Lycra – If you’re doing any amount of riding at all, I recommend getting yourself a pair of bibs.
+#5) Lycra – If you’re doing any amount of riding at all, I recommend getting yourself a pair of bibs.
 Cycling shorts are nice too (they both have a chamois) but bib shorts are the ultimate in comfort.

 Don’t buy an expensive bike tool to carry on your rides.
 Any repair you can’t do with the above kit is a ride ender.
 Take a cab with the $20 instead and spend your tool budget on nice tools to keep at home if you want to wrench on your bike.

-How To Ride Your Bike (By Request)
+How to Ride a Bike

 - Turn pedals.